How animal movement influences wildlife-vehicle collision risk: a mathematical framework for range-resident species: Discussion

-We focused on range-resident terrestrial animals, which account for the highest number of human fatalities and injuries caused by WVCs \cite{rowden2008road,aujla2022health,conover2019numbers}, and derived expressions for the expected collision time and the probability that such a collision occurs before the animal dies due to other factors.
+We focused on range-resident terrestrial animals, which account for the highest number of human fatalities and injuries caused by WVCs \citep{rowden2008road,aujla2022health,conover2019numbers}, and derived expressions for the expected collision time and the probability that a collision occurs before the animal dies from other causes.
 In our framework, this probability of \textit{premature} death translates to a reduction in the individual's average lifespan due to road mortality.
-The expected collision time depends in non-trivial ways on easily measurable parameters, such as traffic volume or road width, as well as movement parameters for which robust statistical estimators exist, such as home-range size and home-range crossing rates \cite{calabrese2016}.
-We further derived relationships between the effective traffic intensity, $\eta$, and the probability of death per crossing, a typical output of fine-scale simulation models and often estimated from roadkill counts \cite{van1997habitat,Hels2001}.
-The reduction in average lifespan requires knowledge of a species' or population's lifespan, which can be estimated from survivorship curves \cite{caughley1966,lynch2009}.
-Therefore, our results provide a foundation from which statistical estimators that quantify road-induced animal mortality patterns based on road features and animal movement behavior could be derived.
-However, such an effort would entail substantial additional technical work, and is thus well beyond the scope of this paper.
+The expected collision time depends in non-trivial ways on easily measurable parameters, such as traffic volume or road width, as well as movement parameters for which robust statistical estimators exist, such as home-range size and home-range crossing rates \citep{calabrese2016}.
+We further derived relationships between the effective traffic intensity, $\eta$, and the probability of death per crossing, a typical output of fine-scale simulation models \citep{Hels2001,benard_integration_2024}.
+The reduction in average lifespan requires knowledge of a species' or population's lifespan, which can be estimated from survivorship curves \citep{caughley1966,lynch2009}.
+Therefore, our results provide a foundation for deriving statistical estimators that quantify road-induced animal mortality patterns based on traffic volume parameters and animal movement behavior.
+However, such an effort would entail substantial additional technical work and is thus well beyond the scope of this paper.

-Estimating encounter times is generally a very challenging task, requiring the estimation of first-hitting times based on statistics of animal trajectories.
-Our results, however, identify a range of conditions under which the statistics of animal-vehicle collision times follow a Poisson process.
-In this limit, information on animal trajectories is irrelevant and can be replaced by the animal's range distribution (i.e., the stationary probability density function of animal locations).
-Specifically, when the characteristic animal velocity $v\sim\sigma/\tau$ is much larger than the rate at which vehicles enter the road, $\nu$, times the road width $\Delta d$, collision times can be computed simply by evaluating the animal's range distribution at the location of the road using Eq.\,\eqref{eq:OUstat}.
-This property of the collision time simplifies its statistical estimation by extending existing tools for estimating animal encounters through home-range overlap \cite{noonan_estimating_2021,fagan2024}.